egonw/blog/_posts/2007-07-06-standing-on-shoulders-of-blue-obelisk.markdown

 knowledge base for the one hundred most supported contradictions), but that is not what I want to talk about.
 It is this fragment from Declan's piece:

-<ul><i>
-"I'm amazed at what he can do just using open-source libraries," [Horst Simon] says.
-Although there are exceptions, such as high-energy physics and bioinformatics, many labs keep their software development close to their chests, for fear that their competitors will put it to better use and get the credit for the academic application of the program.
-There is little incentive to get the software out there, says Simon, and such attitudes plague development.
+> "I'm amazed at what he can do just using open-source libraries," [Horst Simon] says.
+Although there are exceptions, such as
+> high-energy physics and bioinformatics, many labs keep their software development close to their chests, for fear that their
+> competitors will put it to better use and get the credit for the academic application of the program.
+There is little
-</i></ul>
+> incentive to get the software out there, says Simon, and such attitudes plague development.

 This is something that is very familiar to many of us: developing algorithms for scientific problems is not appreciated.
 It worries me very much the way the scientific community currently deals with algorithms and data; it seems the community